 The resulting precariousness of researchers is certainly an obstacle to gender+ inclusive research careers.
-In fact, women currently make up the majority of PhD students in many countries, but the top positions/professors in academia are predominantly occupied by men, so precarity is experienced much more by women.
-In this context, the assessment criteria of research proposals (and curricula vitae) are recognised as crucial, but the eligibility criteria to apply for funding must also be a focus of attention, in most cases because of the possibility of access to funding application instruments being blocked for administrative reasons (such as 'age').
+In fact, women currently make up the majority of PhD students in many countries, but the top positions in research are predominantly occupied by men, so precarity is experienced much more by women.
+In this context, the assessment criteria of research proposals (and curricula vitae) are recognised as crucial.
+In addition, the eligibility criteria to apply for funding must also be a focus of attention, because the possibility of access to funding application instruments is often blocked for administrative reasons (such as 'age').
 In principle, no one should be excluded, from the outset, from a research career for reasons other than a lack of talent, motivation, or scientific merit.
-The situation is so disruptive that a new vision for doctoral education is emerging: 'Doctoral education and postdoctoral training need to be geared not only for careers in academic research but increasingly for research careers beyond academia, or in non-research careers that can benefit from the advanced skills of doctorate holder' (OECD, 2021: 11).
+The situation is so disruptive that a new vision for doctoral education is emerging: 'Doctoral education and postdoctoral training need to be geared not only for careers in academic research but increasingly for research careers beyond academia, or in non-research careers that can benefit from the advanced skills of doctorate holder (OECD, 2021: 11).

-^{3 |} According to Eurostat, in 2021 in the EU most researchers worked in the business enterprise sector (56%) and the higher education sector (32%), followed by the government sector (11%).
-See https://ec.europa.eu/eurostat/web/products-eurostat-news/w/ddn-20221206-1.
+3 | According to Eurostat, in 2021 in the EU most researchers worked in the business enterprise sector (56%) and the higher education sector (32%), followed by the government sector (11%).

-This new vision could serve as a useful way of mitigating the aforementioned excessive competition at the national, European, and global levels.
-Indeed, the major issue with the severe underrepresentation of women compared to men is in the Business Enterprise Sector (BES), and not in the Government (GOV) and Higher Educations Institutions (HEI) sectors.
+This new vision could serve as a useful way of mitigating the aforementioned excessive competition for funding at the national, European, and global levels.
+Indeed, the most severe underrepresentation of women relative to men is in the Business Enterprise Sector (BES), and not in the Government (GOV) and Higher Educations Institutions (HEI) sectors.
 Within OECD countries, the share of women among total researchers in the BES is very low: there is at most only 1 woman for every 5 researchers.

 The BES has a huge role to play in absorbing highly qualified employees, in particular women, while also maintaining competitiveness levels within and across systems.
-The current discussion on the new concept of the Single Market (SM) and the '5th freedom' - putting research and innovation drivers at the core of the SM and fostering an ecosystem where knowledge diffusion propels economic vitality, societal advancement, and cultural enlightenment4 - is certainly a favourable context in which to enhance this role.
+The current discussion on the new concept of the Single Market (SM) and the '5th freedom' - putting research and innovation drivers at the core of the SM and fostering an ecosystem where knowledge diffusion propels economic vitality, societal advancement, and cultural enlightenment - is certainly a favourable context in which to enhance this role (Letta, 2024).